corda/corda/docs/source/app-upgrade-notes.rst

 .. note:: Whilst it's currently a convention that Corda releases have the platform version number as their major version i.e. Corda 3.3 implements platform version 3, this is not actually required and may in future not hold true.
-You should know the platform version of the node releases you wan to target.
+You should know the platform version of the node releases you want to target.

 The new ``versionId`` number is a version code for **your** app, and is unrelated to Corda's own versions.
 It is used to block state downgrades: when a state constraint can be satisfied